A person’s prior convictions can come back to haunt them.

 The Michigan Rules of Evidence apply a balancing test to determine the use of prior misdemeanor and felony convictions.
 The court decided, “[w]here a prior conviction is more than 10 years old, the conviction should be rarely admitted and only if the court finds that the probative value substantially outweighs the prejudicial effect.
 In making this assessment, the court must consider the following:

 The Supreme Court determined that this prior offense should not have been used in this particular case because it was 15 years old; however, the error was considered “harmless” because there was substantial other evidence of guilt.
-In other words, even though the prosecutor used a prior conviction at trial, the error was harmless because the appellate court felt the defendant was guilty.
+In other words, even though the prosecutor used a prior conviction at trial, the error was harmless because the appellate court felt the defendant was guilty based on other evidence unrelated to the prior conviction.

 Prosecutors Use Prior Convictions to Bias the Jury

 Prosecutors often introduce a defendant’s prior convictions as a strategy to subtly influence the jury’s perception, leaning on the human tendency to draw connections between past and present behavior.
 This approach suggests that a history of criminal activity diminishes the likelihood of innocence in the current charge, effectively tilting the scales of justice.
-It’s a maneuver that capitalizes on the natural biases and preconceptions of jurors, potentially overshadowing the objective assessment of the evidence at hand.
+It’s a maneuver that capitalizes on a juror’s natural biases and preconceptions, potentially overshadowing the objective assessment of the evidence at hand.

 Excluding Evidence of the Defendant’s Prior Convictions